 Bitcoin offers anonymity for buyers and protection of their identity.
 It might not be immediately obvious, but many businesses lose a substantial amount of money simply because their customers are afraid that their identity and personal information is going to be revealed.
 Maybe they do not trust that the business is able to securely store personal data of their customers, or perhaps they worry potential embarrassment that could arise from ordering certain products or services.
 With Bitcoin, the only information that is publically available is the wallet number.

 As you can see, Bitcoin can be a very cost-effective payment method for smaller and medium-sized businesses, who are looking to expand their reach and offer their services to customers from all over the world.
 Companies who already do business on the global market are guaranteed to save money on fees – not to mention the much faster processing.

 The only real barrier that stands that stands in the way of its widespread use is the willingness to accept this new, disruptive technology.
 But history tells us that innovation cannot be stopped.
 Just like when VoIP solutions were first introduced, it took some time before they have become widely embraced and utilize.
 Today, we could hardly imagine living in a world where it would be impossible to instantly talk to everyone else in the world for the cost of the Internet connection itself.

-The Blockchain comes with the same promise of bright future without any unnecessary borders.
-It will finally enable small and medium sized businesses to cut down on their wire transfer fees, process payments with much greater speed, and ensure complete transparency and safety on both ends.
-We are at the verge of a great social-economical change and have everything we need to use it to our benefit.
+The Blockchain comes with the same promise of a bright future without any unnecessary borders.
+It will finally enable small and medium-sized businesses to cut down on their wire transfer fees, process payments with much greater speed, and ensure complete transparency and safety on both ends.
+We are on the verge of a great social-economical change and have everything we need to use it to our benefit.